-For the past 10 years, China became the leading innovator in the e-commerce and retail spheres.
+For the past years, China proved its capacity to innovate through unique shopping experiences.
+The worldwide digital leader is the most innovative country for e-commerce and retail solutions.
+And the reason is simple.
+Today, 50% of the global e-commerce sales are generated in China.
+It is more than the 10 next markets combined.
+Facing the exponential increase of e-commerce, traditional retail was described to be “dead”.
+Really?
 When you visit China, you can discover amazing restaurants with crazy racks all over the place to serve your lunch at your table.
 Or you can watch 3D advertising of a luxury car driving on you with a QR code to purchase it immediately.
-In a word, the Middle Kingdom is the most innovative and lucrative market for the retail shopping experience.
+In a word, China is the most innovative and lucrative market for the retail shopping experience.

 What is “New Retail” then?
-It is a concept introduced in 2016 by Jack Ma, founder, and chairman of e-commerce giant Alibaba.
+The concept emerged from Jack Ma, the founder of the e-commerce giant Alibaba in 2016.
 He stated that New Retail is a business model that converges digital and offline experiences.
+The revolution of retail is already there in China.

 MARKETING TO CHINA AGENCY